 Until the recent Open Electricity Market (OEM) initiative in Singapore, electricity supply was never something anyone had to give much thought to.
 Singapore Powers (SP Group) was the only electricity retailer around, supplying juice to all households in Singapore.

 But that’s old news now: ever since the official launch of the OEM on 1 Nov 2018, there are as many as 12 electricity retailers fighting for a slice of the power pie.
 Now?
 Only 9 electricity retailers are left.

-By 1 May 2019, all households will have the option to switch from SP to another electricity retailer.
+All households already have the option to switch from SP to another electricity retailer.
 If you’re too lazy to care, don’t worry – you’ll just continue getting your supply from SP (albeit at the more expensive electricity tariff rate).

 But what about the rest of us penny-pinching Singaporeans?
 Will this affect the cost of electricity in Singapore?
 How do I make the switch?